Showing: All results

 Rishabh Bajpai, PhD, B.Tech

-EC Member (Wellness and Networking)
+Outreach Director, Member (Wellness and Networking) and (Outreach)

 Rishabh is a postdoctoral researcher at Aravamuthan Lab, WashU.
 He is working on developing intelligent systems for quantifying motor disorders in children with Dystonic Cerebral Palsy under the supervision of Dr. Bhooma Aravamuthan.
 He is interested in multi-disciplinary approaches to solving real-world problems.